ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 Note that:

-- Different systems converge differently.
-You souldn't expect diamond and silicon to be converged to the same accuracy with the same energy cutoff despite having the same structure and same number of valence electrons.
+- Different systems converge differently: You shouldn't expect diamond and silicon to be converged to the same accuracy with the same plane-wave cutoff despite having the same atomic structure and the same number of valence electrons.

 - Different pseudopotentials for the same atomic species will also converge differently.
-Often pseudopotential files will suggest an energy cutoff as mentioned previously.
+Often (but not always) pseudopotential files will suggest a plane-wave cutoff.

-- Different calculated parameters will converge differently.
+- Different calculated physical quantities will converge differently.
-	- If we want to calculate the lattice parameter of a material, don't expect it to be converged to the same accuracy as another parameter e.g. the bulk modulus.
+	- If we want to calculate the lattice parameter of a material, don't expect it to be converged to the same accuracy as another parameter, e.g. the bulk modulus.

 !!! warning
-    You should be particularly careful when calculating parameters that depend on volume, as the number of plane-waves for a given energy cut-off is directly proportional to the volume so this can introduce an additional variation.
+    You should be particularly careful when calculating parameters that depend on volume, as the number of plane-waves for a given plane-wave cut-off changes when the volume is changed.

 Actually, we typically converge the total energy **per atom** (meV/atom) or **per electron** (meV/electron).
 This is due to the scaling of the total energy with system size (number of atoms/electrons).
 If we have more atoms in our system, the magnitude of the total energy will naturally be larger i.e. the total energy scales with system size.
 However, the total energy per atom/electron is a normalised quantity, providing a measure of the total energy that is independent of system size, and thus can be compared between systems to make sure you are converged to the same accuracy.

 ## Box Size